-2. Choose Javascript Script Question as the type of content you wish to add.
+2. Choose JavaScript Script Question as the type of content you wish to add from the Add Content Here button menu.

-- 3. The content to be set consists of four parts: - 1.
-A description for the script (straight text) - 2.
+The content to be set consists of four parts:

+- 1. A description for the script (straight text) - 2.
 Whether to show a container for the question.
 You should show a container when you what to script something that shows on the survey page (as opposed to just scripting "behind the scenes" logic)